turingschool/curriculum-site/module2/lessons/js_fundamentals.md

 All programming languages have ways to loop (or iterate) through data.
 JS is no exception.

-Copy/paste this JavaScript for loop into your repl and run it to see how the value of "i" changes on each "loop"
+Copy/paste this JavaScript for loop into your file and run it to see how the value of "i" changes on each "loop"
 ```javascript
 for (let i = 0; i < 10; i++) {
   console.log(i);